 Two Northwestern Faculty Named Sloan Fellows

-Weinberg mathematics professors honored for early-career achievements
+Weinberg chemistry professors honored for early-career achievements

 The Sloan Research Fellowships have been awarded annually since 1955.
 Administered and funded by the Sloan Foundation, the fellowships are awarded in close cooperation with the scientific community.
 Potential fellows must be nominated for recognition by their peers and subsequently are selected by an independent panel of senior scholars.